carakey/xml2csv/README.md

 * Get the distinct values at the XPath List step rather than the Field List step.
 * Handling of MODS subject/* elements in CSV: ideal would be to have all subelements within a single <subject> wrapper to appear as a single string with double-dash delimiter, with separate <subject> strings having a semicolon delimiter.
 * (LDL specific issue) Currently the process omits the JSON-encoded CONTENTdm migration data that was brought in as an extension field with MIK.
+* RoleTerms are being omitted from the field list because they are disassociated from their names.
+Current logic does not connect the roleTerm to the namePart except where the roleTerm also shows up in the displayLabel.
+I intend to customize the name/namePart field to be labeled by and match to sibling roleTerms instead of displayLabels.
+* The "elementMatch" function in csv_maker.xsl excludes elements with a displayLabel attribute at the terminal element (to avoid duplicating those elements that do have a displayLabel on other instances; this shows up in the LDL with `<note @type='content'>` for example); however, it does not prevent duplication if the label occurs on a container element.
-* Mapping back from CSV to MODS with MIK is completely untested; the double quotes in attribute values need to be replaced with apostrophes.
+* Mapping back from CSV to MODS with MIK ~is completely untested~ has been commented out; known issue is that the double quotes in attribute values need to be replaced with apostrophes.

 ## Notes on Processing with Saxon